solariumphp/solarium/docs/queries/select-query/building-a-select-query/components/analytics-component.md

-For a description of the Solr AnalyticsComponent see the [Solr Ref Guide](https://lucene.apache.org/solr/guide/analytics.html).
+For a description of the Solr Analytics Component see the [Solr Ref Guide](https://solr.apache.org/guide/analytics.html).

 Options
 -------